-The Trust are also awaiting the DfE's review on the RSHE curriculum which is due to be completed before the end of 2023.
+The Trust are also awaiting the DfE's updated guidance on the RSHE curriculum which is currently under a public consultation period.

 3. Policy Development

 This policy has been developed in consultation with staff, parents and pupils.
 The consultation and policy development process involved the following steps: